White House shakeup shows Trump tired of hearing 'no' for an answer

 Trump hinted on Tuesday that he was moving toward having the team he desired after a year of frustration with people like Tillerson and an up-and-down relationship with Cohn.

-“I’m really at a point where we’re getting very close to having the Cabinet and other things that I want,” Trump told reporters at the White House shortly after announcing his new choice for top diplomat.“With Mike, we’ve had a very good chemistry from the very beginning.”
+“I’m really at a point where we’re getting very close to having the Cabinet and other things that I want,” Trump told reporters at the White House shortly after announcing his new choice for top diplomat.
+“With Mike, we’ve had a very good chemistry from the very beginning.”

 Longtime associates of the president said Trump’s moves were consistent with his businessman past and would send a message to aides who have not accepted his style and convictions.

 “People who thought they could change him are finding out what we found out on the campaign a long time ago: You can’t.
-You can make him better but 180-degree changes in opinion are unlikely,” said Barry Bennett, a former Trump campaign strategist.“If you think it’s your mission to just talk him out of it, it’s mission impossible.”
+You can make him better but 180-degree changes in opinion are unlikely,” said Barry Bennett, a former Trump campaign strategist.
+“If you think it’s your mission to just talk him out of it, it’s mission impossible.”

-Trump’s critics accused him of running his White House the same way he ran his former reality television show,“The Apprentice.”
+Trump’s critics accused him of running his White House the same way he ran his former reality television show, “The Apprentice.”

 “Firing a Secretary of State by Twitter may make for great drama and instant TV ratings, but this, and countless other instances like this, produce undiluted instability that damages the nation and the office of the presidency at just about every level,” Democratic Senator Patrick Leahy said in a statement.

 More changes are coming.
 Trump has yet to announce a successor to Cohn.
-Gingrich said he expected the president to hire someone“more compatible” than the former Goldman Sachs executive.
+Gingrich said he expected the president to hire someone “more compatible” than the former Goldman Sachs executive.
 Trump signaled on Tuesday that conservative commentator Larry Kudlow is the front-runner for the post.

 The changes, and Trump’s comments about staff shakeups, also raise the possibility of more senior staff departures, such as Chief of Staff John Kelly or national security adviser H.R.
 McMaster, both of whom have had run-ins with the boss.